Early Childhood

 courses?

 YES!
-KoC and KPC are part of the UAA system.
-You can take classes at all three campuses to meet your busy schedules.
-We have a rotation for every course to be offered in Anchorage F2F and online.
+KoC and KPC are UAA community campuses.
+You can take classes at all three campuses to fit your busy schedule, and we offer a rotation for every course to be offered every year.
+Don't see the class listed that you need?
+Contact the Student Success Coordinator.

 -